CS-METIS/minimetis/README.md

 ```
 PUBLIC_IP	DOMAIN
 ```
-- add the root certificate ./pki/CA.pem to the trusted root certificate of the client browser
+- add the root certificate ./pki/CA Root Minimetis.pem to the trusted root certificate of the client browser

 ## METIS admin plane
 ### add a new data mining plane